Click here to register your child for camp!

 A Note to Parents

 The Staff and Board of Directors of Birchwood Camp look forward to offering a quality Christian residential camping experience for your child!
 We realize the great trust you are placing in us.
+It is our goal to work with you and your family to make the camp experience positive for your child and your whole family.

 -The Birchwood Camp Staff